Islandora/Crayfish/README.md

 [![LICENSE](https://img.shields.io/badge/license-MIT-blue.svg?style=flat-square)](./LICENSE)
 [![codecov](https://codecov.io/gh/Islandora-CLAW/Crayfish/branch/master/graph/badge.svg)](https://codecov.io/gh/Islandora-CLAW/Crayfish)

-A collection of Islandora CLAW microservices, lovingly known as Crayfish.
-Some of the microservices are built specifically for use with a Fedora Repository and API-X, while others are just for general use within CLAW.
+A collection of Islandora 8 microservices, lovingly known as Crayfish.
+Some of the microservices are built specifically for use with a Fedora Repository and API-X, while others are just for general use within Islandora 8.

 ## Requirements